-Below is a rundown of what’s involved and what you can expect if you get ducks.
+Thus, this article provides a high level rundown of what’s involved in raising ducks (and ducklings) and what you need to do to get prepared.
 If you still want to get ducks after you know what’s involved with being responsible duck parents, then carry on!

 1. Adult ducks require a lot of care.

-Ducks need quality duck feed, fresh greens, and water provided daily.
+B. Ducks need quality duck/waterfowl-specific feed and fresh drinking water provided daily.